Education

 BOTTOM LINE

 Although many of us in the hive have painful periods, they are not normal!
 In fact, they may be a window into a developing condition and should be investigated.
-Cheers to pain free periods.
+Cheers to pain-free periods.

 REFERENCES